James Iredell House

 The James Iredell House is a historic home located at Edenton, Chowan County, North Carolina.
 The original section was built 1800, and expanded to its present configuration about 1827.
-It is a two-story, "L"-shaped frame dwelling with Georgian and Federal style design elements.
+It is a two-story, L-shaped frame dwelling with Georgian- and Federal-style design elements.
 It was the home of James Iredell, an ardent patriot and Justice of the Supreme Court.

 It was listed on the National Register of Historic Places in 1970.

 The house is now a historic house museum, one of several sites of Historic Edenton, and belongs to the North Carolina Department of Natural and Cultural resources.
-Other historic sites open for tour include the Roanoke River Light, Chowan County Courthouse, Barker House, Cupola House and St. Paul's Episcopal Church.
+Other historic sites open for tour include the Roanoke River Light, Chowan County Courthouse, Barker House, Cupola House and St. Paul's Church.